samuraibeach/theallyn/riverside-cabin.md

 - Balcony to die for with tables, chair and BBQ looking directly over the Allyn River
 - All linen
 - A selection of books, mags and board games
-- 10 liters of drinking water is provided
+- 10 litres of drinking water is provided

 ----